Skip to content

 Coding Schemes

-The SMPP specification contains many different possible encodings, some which are rarely used, and some which are unspecified.
+The SMPP specification contains many different possible encodings, some of which are rarely used, and some of which are unspecified.
 Needless to say, our SMPP software does not implement the full set of possible encodings, but only the ones most commonly in use.

 The following Data Coding Scheme values are supported: